 Palmer Theological Seminary is proud of its commitment to promoting Christian unity.
 One of the ways we do this is by providing our students with a context in which denominational diversity is valued and denominational distinctiveness is affirmed.

+General Conference sessions have been streamed on campus to provide students with an understanding of the larger church beyond local congregations.
 Key textbooks by United Methodist authors are used in many of our courses on Evangelism, Theology of Worship, Systematic Theology, and Christian World Mission.
-In our Christian World Mission course, some kind of reference to the Wesleyan movement is made in nearly every class session.
+In our Christian World Mission course, reference to the Wesleyan movement is regularly made in class sessions.
 Students gain a "whole world" outlook of United Methodism, which is increasingly important as Methodism is growing the fastest outside of North America.

 Our United Methodist faculty are scholar-practitioners, and we hope our United Methodist students will be as well.

-Dr. Donald Brash serves as our Associate Professor of Historical Theology at Palmer, but does so after serving for more than fifteen years as a pastor of urban and suburban congregations.
-In addition to courses in systematic theology, Dr. Brash teaches Theology of Worship, where United Methodist worship resources and theological insights are regularly discussed.
-While an ordained American Baptist pastor, he is an active member and “Resident Theologian” at Princeton United Methodist Church in New Jersey, where his wife, the Reverend Jana Purkis-Brash, is pastor.
+Dr. Donald Brash serves as Associate Professor of Historical Theology at Palmer, but does so after serving for more than fifteen years as a pastor of urban and suburban congregations.
+Holding his PhD. from Drew University, Dr. Brash specializes in historical theology, and teaches courses in Systematic Theology and Theology of Worship, where United Methodist worship resources and theological insights are regularly discussed.
+He also serves as Director of the Doctor of Ministry program at the seminary.